Corn On The Cob

 - Butter for serving

-- Optional toppings: chili powder grated cheese, lime juice
+- Optional toppings: grated cheese chili powder, lime juice, herbs

 Instructions

-- Carefully place the corn into the pot.
+- Carefully add the corn to the pot once boiling.

 - Boil the corn for 10-15 minutes until tender.

-- Remove the corn from the pot using tongs.
+- Remove the corn from the grill or pot and let it cool slightly.